carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 as long as the standard error for the coefficent is not large.
 However, the standard error is affected by the strength of noise, as we saw earlier.
-With small numbers of replicates, it's common for the noise for some features to be extremely small simply by chance, leading to an inflated level of significance.
+If we have a small number of observations, it's common for the noise for some features to be extremely small simply by chance.
+This will lead to a very small p-value, which may give us unwarranted confidence in the level of certainty we have in the results.

+There are many statistical methods in genomics that use this type of approach to get better estimates by pooling information between features that were measured simultaneously using the same techniques.
+Here we will focus on the package `limma`, which is a quite old software package used to fit linear models, originally for the gene expression micro-arrays that were common in the 2000s, but which is still in use in RNAseq experiments, among others.
 The authors of `limma` made some assumptions about the distributions that these follow, and pool information across genes to get a better estimate of the uncertainty in effect size estimates.

+The process of running a model in `limma` is a bit different (and simpler) than the process we went through before to fit a linear model for each feature:

 ~~~